Top questions about the Earned Income Tax Credit.

 No. If your parents claim you as a dependent, you are not eligible for the EITC.

 Yes!
 You qualify.
-If you are age 65 or younger, do not have any dependents, and meet the income requirements, you are eligible.
+If you do not have any dependents and meet the income requirements, you are eligible.
 If you have dependents and meet the income requirements, your age is not a factor in eligibility.

 The only way to get the federal and/or state EITC is to file your tax returns.
 So yes, you need to file your taxes to get the EITC.